Spectra of Overlapping Wishart Matrices and the Gaussian Free Field: Introduction

 \subsection{Outline of proof for Theorem \ref{thm:pcls}}

 Our approach to this theorem is by a density argument.
 We begin by showing the statement for a large class of polynomial test functions.

 The first step was Proposition \ref{prop:CLS}; we then extend the results to planar functions of the type discussed in the previous section, as follows.
-Let $\rho$ be a probability measure with compact support on $[0,\infty)$ and consider linear statistics $\PCLS{f}{\rho}$ defined by
+Let $\rho$ be a probability measure with compact support on $[0,\infty)$ and for a real valued function $f,$ define the function $f \otimes \rho$ by $(f \otimes \rho)(x,y) = f(x)\rho(y).$ Hence the linear statistic $\PCLS{f}{\rho}$ is given by